umd-cmsc701/s2024/_assignments/bitvector_rsa.md

 You will submit your assignment as a tarball named `CMSC701_A1.tar.gz`.
 When this tarball is expanded, it should create a **single** folder named `CMSC701_A1`.
 This folder must be created in the directory where the decompression (i.e. `tar xzvf`) is done, and must not be nested inside any other folders.
 The details of how you structure your "source tree" are up to you, but the following **must** hold (to enable proper automated testing of your programs).

  * There should be a script at the top-level of `CMSC701_A1` called `build.sh`.
-This should do whatever is necessary to create 3 executables at the top level (one called `buildsa` and one called `inspectsa` and one called `querysa`).
+This should do whatever is necessary to create 4 executables at the top level (one called `rsbuild` and one called `rsquery_rank`, one called `rsquery_select`, and one called `sarray`).
 If you're comfortable with Makefiles, this can just call `make`, or it could simply run the commands necessary to compile your programs and copy them to the top-level directory.
 You can assume this script is run in a `bash` shell.

  * There should be a README.md file in the top level directory.
 This README file should contain the following information.